What You Need to Know About Twitter Birdwatch

 Conclusion

 If you satisfy the above-mentioned eligibility criteria, follow this link to sign up for Birdwatch.
 From our experience, we can say that Birdwatch is one good step towards the reduction of fake information circulation.
+Stay updated on X (Twitter) developments and ensure your X account is eligible for participation.

 Do you think Birdwatch will be successful in stopping fake news?
 Let us know in the comments.